pomahtik0/Contact-Zoo-at-home/README.md

   - Sign unregistered user as his pet representative in contract.

 5. CompanyAsUser:
-  - Can do everething Signed User can;
+  - Can do everething Authorized User can;
   - Can do everething PetOwner can;
   - Add new employees to the app.

 6. PetRepresentative:
-  - Can do everething Signed User can;
+  - Can do everething Authorized User can;
   - Can look through contracts that he is involved in.

 7. SiteAdmin: